rgoodie/openam_13/README.md

 Caveats:
 -
 As is.
-No warrenty.
+No warranty.
 This could break something.
 Proceed with caution.
-GPL licnese included.
+GPL2 license included.
+Unless you *need* to use OpenAM API 13, just stick to the original OpenAM module.

 The Original README.txt file